Planning Your Fragile X Clinic Visit

 - Who will be available to interact with my local providers to make sure treatment recommendations are clarified, discussed, and implemented?

-- What written or online materials will be available?
+- What written or online materials are or will be available?

 - Can you provide me with a list of state and local resources?